 FLOW MASTER (Dirt Jump Park) – difficult

 The park consists of nine large jumps and two curves.
 This Dirtline, which is known from the 26TRIX Contest, stretches across the slope above the valley station.
-En-route there is an additional three small jumps.
+En-route there are an additional three small jumps.

 LUMBERJACK TRAIL (North Shore Park) – medium

 For rookies and pros.
 North Shore ladders and logs in widths of 15 to 80cm wind their way down the slope, with Rainbow Bridge, Wallrides and five metre drops.
-Lumberjack-line / Dropline: 350m, 8 drops (1-4.5m), two step downs & five metre high Wallride.
+Lumberjack-line / Dropline: 350m, 8 drops (1-4.5m), two Step Downs & five metre high Wallride.

 GOPRO BAGJUMP – for all skill levels!